TimMitzen/computer_inventory/README.md

-# This is a Django inventory app
+# This is a Django inventory app.
-## It is for keep track of computers.
+## It is for keep track of computer inventory.
-##I used Postgres for the database.
+## I used Postgres for the database.
-##I deployed it to Heroku.
+## I deployed it to Heroku.